For consideration in our programs, a student needs to have a primary diagnosis of dyslexia, dysgraphia, and/or dyscalculia.

 Our goal is for students to learn accountability and the executive function skills needed to be successful.
 Should a student not understand the assigned homework, they should be encouraged to advocate for themself the following school day with the respective faculty member so they can receive support to complete the assignment.

 Students in our School Year Program have the opportunity to participate in After-School Clubs and Extended Care.
 The selection of After-School Clubs changes each quarter, with hours from 3:10 p.m. – 4:30 p.m.
 Examples of past clubs include activities in the topics of Art, Chess, Photography, Collaborative Storytelling, Science, Basketball, X-Country, and Track.
 We also provide a Homework Club for students to stay after school to complete their homework, with teaching assistants available for support.
-Students who stay for clubs are also able to take advantage of Extended Care from 4:30 p.m. – 5:00 p.m. on the days they attend a club.
+Students who stay for clubs are also able to take advantage of Extended Care from 4:30 p.m. to 5:00 p.m. on the days they attend a club.

 Although our student body changes each year, we have roughly 40-45% female students and 55-60% male students in our co-educational environment.